sternecker/talks/isc2cle-may-2025/02_Meeting.md

 ## Verify, Triage

 This is a new section, not previously in PICERL or NIST.
-Is it an Event of Interest, has it passed some threashold?
+Is it an Event of Interest, has it passed some threshold?
 Is it an attack?
 Some triage, may be automated.
 Unwanted scans for a known vuln, may trigger automated response (containment) such as blocking IP addresses.
 However, it may also be larger, more critical, with Indicators of Compromise (IoCs) and Management/leadership must be involved.
 Which takes us into the round-a-bout.

 ---